pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 provided through the argument ``-r``.
-Additionally, you are provided with further information about the ablation study in the root directory: ``study.json`` describes the ablation experiment, ``hpo_config.json`` describes the HPO setting of the ablation experiment, ``trials.tsv`` provides an overview of each HPO-experiment.
+Additionally, you are provided with further information about the ablation study in the root directory: ``study.json`` describes the ablation experiment, ``hpo_config.json`` describes the HPO setting of the ablation experiment, ``trials.tsv`` provides an overview of each HPO experiment.

 Define Your Own HPO Ranges
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 As mentioned above, we provide default hyper-parameters/hyper-parameter ranges for each hyper-parameter.
-However, these default values/ranges don't ensure good performance.
+However, these default values/ranges do not ensure good performance.
 Therefore,
 it is time that you define your own ranges, and we show you how to do it!
 For the definition of hyper-parameter values/ranges, two dictionaries are essential, ``kwargs`` that is used to assign
 the hyper-parameters fixed values, and ``kwargs_ranges`` to define ranges of values from which to sample from.